MangosteenBear/MSc-Final-Project-2023-2024/ReadMe.md

 ------
 You need to have Python 3.10-3.12 installed on your work environment.
 You need to install the GraphRAG library on your work environment.
+You need to install the node.js on your work environment.

 The program will check the enviroment automatically.
 If there is no python and graphrag library, it will install them.